vtvz/releaser/README.md

 This tool helps to create release branches and tags in Gitlab multi-repository projects.

+## Problem

+Imagine you have a large project with multiple repositories:

+- frontend
+- backend
+- service
+- landing
+- etc...

+Your release flow is the following:

+- create release candidate branch (`rc-1.0.x`) in each repository
+- stabilize all components
+- create release tag for release branches in each repository (`v1.0.0`)
+- deploy all components

+There already are 12 manual actions for 4 repositories!

+And after some time you find a little critical bug on production.

+- fix this bug
+- create incremented release tag for release branches in each repository (`v1.0.1`)
+- deploy all components

+Another 8 manual actions.
+There are too many manual jobs that can be forgotten or done wrong.

+This little tool helps to create release branches and tags in all project repositories in one command (simultaneous deployment will be in the future).

+Just run `releaser rc projectName 1.0` to create `rc-1.0.x` release candidate branches in all repositories.

+And when you feel this candidate is stable enough to be deployed to production, run `releaser r projectName 1.0` and `1.0.0` release tags will be created in each repository on `rc-1.0.x` bracnhes.

+If current release has a problem which needs to be fixed? just apply changes to `rc-1.0.x` branch and after testing and further stabilization run `releaser r projectName 1.0` command to create brand new tags with increased patch version `1.0.1`.

 ## Install

 Coming soon.
 You can clone repository and `go build`.
 Or ask me to send you binary file.